Skip to main content

 1. Return the result of the custom resolver.

-1. Let absoluteModuleName be the result of prepending the current directory (i.e. parent of context.originModulePath) with moduleName.
+1. Let absoluteModuleName be moduleName if it is absolute path, otherwise the result of prepending the current directory (i.e. parent of context.originModulePath) with moduleName.

 2. Return the result of RESOLVE_MODULE(context, absoluteModuleName, platform), or continue.